-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Adobe Systems Incorporated and subsidiaries as of November 29, 2013 and November 30, 2012, and the results of their operations and their cash flows for each of the years in the three-year period ended November 29, 2013, in conformity with U.S. generally accepted accounting principles.
-Also in our opinion, Adobe Systems Incorporated maintained, in all material respects, effective internal control over financial reporting as of November 29, 2013, based on criteria established in Internal Control - Integrated Framework (1992) issued by the COSO.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Adobe Systems Incorporated and subsidiaries as of November 28, 2014 and November 29, 2013, and the results of its operations and its cash flows for each of the years in the three-year period ended November 28, 2014, in conformity with U.S. generally accepted accounting principles.
+Also in our opinion, Adobe Systems Incorporated maintained, in all material respects, effective internal control over financial reporting as of November 28, 2014, based on criteria established in Internal Control - Integrated Framework (1992) issued by COSO.